This content has been automatically translated from Ukrainian.

 child.say_hello

-In this example, there are two classes: "Parent" (parent) and "Child" (subclass).
+In this example, there are two classes: "Parent" (the parent) and "Child" (the subclass).
 The "Child" class inherits the "say_hello" method from the "Parent" class.
-In the "say_hello" method of the "Child" class, we first output the string "Hello from the Child class!" and then call "super", which will call the "say_hello" method from the parent class.
+In the "say_hello" method of the "Child" class, we first output the string "Hello from the Child class!", and then call "super", which will invoke the "say_hello" method from the parent class.

-As a result, when we instantiate the "Child" class and call the "say_hello" method, we get the following result:
+As a result, when we create an instance of the "Child" class and call the "say_hello" method, we get the following output:

 Hello from the Child class!
 Hello from the Parent class!

-Thus, the use of "super"allows us to add functionality (extend functionality) to subclass methods while maintaining parent class logic.
+Thus, using "super" allows us to add functionality (extend functionality) in the subclass methods while preserving the logic of the parent class.

 This post doesn't have any additions from the author yet.